-Fig. 2.1: The PEM Query Tool
+Fig. 1: Query Tool tab

 You can open multiple copies of the Query tool in individual tabs simultaneously.
 To close a copy of the Query tool, click the X in the upper-right hand corner of the tab bar.

 The Query Tool features two panels: